-to EU targets such as net zero emissions by 2050 (CDP, 2023l), the EU's 'Fit For 55' package and 'REPowerEU' as well as previous Italian climate targets, but in its key messages constructs - again - an artificial conflict between domestic energy security and international climate targets.
+Sector-specifically, CDP refers to emission reductions only vaguely in its Transport Sector Policy (CDP, 2023s), not quantifying scale or time horizons for most sectors.
+Most strikingly, in the Energy Transition guideline CDP refers to EU targets such as net zero emissions by 2050 (CDP, 2022d), the EU's 'Fit For 55' package and 'REPowerEU' as well as previous Italian climate targets, but in its key messages constructs - again - an artificial conflict between domestic energy security and international climate targets.
 Further, while CDP refers to emissions in its General Responsible Investment Policy, it does so in the broadest terms, naming "climate change and protection of the ecosystem" as a focus area for the country that is "aimed at ensuring levels of climate-altering emissions consistent with international commitments and with sustainable curbing of global temperature."
 (CDP, 2023h, p.
 6).
 The policy also mentions emissions as part of CDP's ESG Due Diligence, but without any targets.
-Further, CDP makes no other meaningful reference to GHG emissions targets in any other key document, including its Sustainability Framework (CDP, 2023s) that merely "supports" SDG 13 ('Climate Action) and "recognises" SDG 15 ('Life on Land').
-Thus, while environmental targets to reduce CDP's direct environmental impact (CDP, 2023a) are laudable, this does not affect the lion's share of the value chain emissions of third parties receiving financial support through CDP.
+Further, CDP makes no other meaningful reference to GHG emissions targets in any other key document, including its Sustainability Framework (CDP, 2023q).
+Thus, while environmental targets to reduce CDP's direct environmental impact (CDP, 2023a). are laudable, this does not affect the lion's share of the value chain emissions of third parties receiving financial support through CDP.